Faturrahman Embran

-Muhammad Faturrahman bin Awang Embran (born 22 August 1999) is a Bruneian footballer who plays as a midfielder or forward for DPMM and the Brunei national football team.
+Muhammad Faturrahman bin Awang Embran (born 22 August 1999) is a Bruneian footballer who plays as a midfielder or forward for DPMM FC II of the Brunei Super League and also the Brunei national football team.

 Club career

 Kota Ranger

 In 2016, Faturrahman was scouted by Kota Ranger FC while attending Institut Tahfiz Al-Quran Sultan Haji Hassanal Bolkiah at the age of 16 and joined the first team the following year in the 2017–18 Brunei Super League.
 He scored his first two career goals in a 2–1 victory over Najip I-Team on 3 May 2017.
 He contributed six goals in an impressive first season where the Rangers finished just three points behind league champions MS ABDB in second place.

 The following 2018–19 season saw the addition of talented youngster Nur Asyraffahmi Norsamri to the team who gave a major contribution to Kota Ranger's first ever FA Cup final victory.
 Faturrahman scored a total of five league goals for the campaign where his team finished in fifth position.

 Faturrahman scored five further goals including a hat-trick against BAKES FC at the 2021 Brunei Super League before the league was abandoned due to the COVID-19 pandemic.
 He briefly left for further studies at the Ma’had Qiraat Al-Shoubra in Cairo, Egypt in October 2022.
 He returned in the middle of the 2023 Brunei Super League campaign, registering three goals for the Rangers as they finished third, seven points behind runaway champions Kasuka FC.